 Class 10 is one of the most challenging years of a student’s life because the students will be appearing for their first board exams.
-CBSE syllabus for Class 10 Science for academic year 2019-2020 is compiled in accordance with the guidelines laid down by the Board.
+CBSE syllabus for Class 10 Science for academic year 2020-2021 is compiled in accordance with the guidelines laid down by the Board.
 Students should go through the Class 10 Science syllabus to know the topics and sub-topics under science subjects.
 The syllabus also includes unit wise marking scheme, practicals, assignments and projects.
 The syllabus is arranged semester-wise which helps students to plan their study schedule accordingly.
+CBSE has cut down the syllabus by 30% for this academic year 2020-21.

 In the syllabus pdf, students will find the unit names, chapters under each unit and subtopics under each chapters.
 Along with this they will also get the detailed practical syllabus of class 10 science.